msteinbeck/tinyspline/README.md

 Note: Use the file `debugging.h` to add some debugging features to the C interface.

 ###Getting Started
-The following example uses the C++ wrapper to give some insights into TinySpline.
+The following listing uses the C++ wrapper to give a short example of TinySpline:

 ```c
 // Create a clamped spline of degree 3 in 2D consisting of 7 control points.